 Honda City Features: Features onboard the sedan comprise an auto AC, a touchscreen infotainment system, height-adjustable driver’s seat, and power-folding ORVMs.
 Features like a sunroof, leather interior, or LED headlights have been scrapped.

-Honda City Safety: Onboard safety features include dual front airbags, ABS with EBD, and rear parking sensors for the compact sedan.
+Honda City Safety: Its safety kit includes dual front airbags, ABS with EBD, and rear parking sensors for the compact sedan.

 Honda City 4th Generation Price